openethereum/openethereum.github.io/FAQ-CLI,-Mining,-and-Networks.md

 ### How do I mine with Parity?

-Parity supports standard Ethereum JSON-RPC interface for mining ([eth_getWork] (https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_getwork), [eth_submitWork](https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_submitwork) methods) and thus compatible with any miner which implements Ethereum Proof-of-Work.
+Parity supports standard Ethereum JSON-RPC interface for mining ([eth_getWork] (JSONRPC-eth-module.md#eth_getwork), [eth_submitWork](JSONRPC-eth-module.md#eth_submitwork) methods) and thus compatible with any miner which implements Ethereum Proof-of-Work.

-First get a Parity node up and running (either build yourself or install one of the packages; the [Setup](Setup) guide can help you).
+First get a Parity node up and running (either build yourself or install one of the packages; the [Setup](Setup.md) guide can help you).
 Next, you'll need to install your preferred miner.
-Read more on [Mining](Mining).
+Read more on [Mining](Mining.md).

 ### Which chains are supported by Parity?